Want to learn how to get started with programming, or want to learn a new language? My tip: build a shopping list.

 Why a shopping list?

-When you want to learn something new, it's good to focus on the subject you want to know.
-A shopping list allows you to focus on just that: the project is clear-cut, which means you do not have to spend much thought on essential features.
+When you want to learn something new, it's good to focus on the subject you want to learn.
+A shopping list app would allow you to just that, because this project is functionally simple, which means you won't have to spend much thought on essential features.

 A simple case

 The simplest of shopping lists can be built without a database, as you can hardcode the list in HTML (when you're learning new front-end skills).
-However, if you want to up your back-end skills, that's when the application starts to shine.
+If you want to up your back-end skills, however, that's when the application starts to shine.

 Functionally, a shopping list would contain at least this: